enkidevs/curriculum/git/essentials/getting-started/some-common-terminology.md

 ### Tag

 A `tag` is a pointer to a specific commit which uniquely identifies a repository version.
-Tags are used to revert to old versions when in need easily.
+Tags are used to easily revert to old versions when in need.

 ### Staging area